 How does women’s empowerment contribute to gender equality?

-Two-thirds of all illiterate people are women and more than 65 percent of people living in the most extreme poverty globally are women and girls.
+Two-thirds of all illiterate people are women and more than 65% of people living in the most extreme poverty globally are women and girls.
 Women’s empowerment is a key part of correcting this clear imbalance.